 You may also wish to achieve a ‘fuller’ tone – adding an octave up and/or down can be a good way to do this.
 Doubling up on notes in this way is an effective way to improve sections of music which sound underdeveloped or too quiet, similar to the ‘Wall of Sound’ recording technique developed by Phil Spector.
 This may be done for a whole song, or intermittently depending on what other instrumentation occurs.

 Another way you can use them is to play at a much higher or lower frequency range than usual and remove the original pitch.
 This works really well if you’re performing music which was originally written for instruments with a much broader range of pitches than the guitar.

 Using one in a solo will also be a convenient way to fill the sudden emptiness that comes from having the rest of the band suddenly go much quieter.
 In this way is a very subtle way to avoid a massive dip in the sound levels that may leave a solo feeling underwhelming in comparison to the rest of a track.

 They’re also prone to adding a synth-like tone to your guitar, and this can be used intentionally to create a smooth and full sound or even to add some variety without going overboard.
 They will often have extra controls for additional purposes such as EQ and dry/wet ratios.

-Finally, if you’re a guitarist who plays in a band with a more unusual lineup, you may find that an octave pedal is the only way you can reach the same pitches without sacrificing the use of half of your frets.
-Furthermore, having the ability to play any note across a range of octaves simultaneously easily can help your sound to come through when you’re playing alongside instruments which are just naturally more dominant or ensembles.
+If you’re a guitarist who plays in a band with a more unusual lineup, you may find that an octave pedal is the only way you can reach the same pitches without sacrificing the use of half of your frets.
+Furthermore, having the ability to play any note across a range of octaves simultaneously easily can help your sound to come through when you’re playing alongside instruments that are just naturally more dominant or ensembles.

 Buyer’s Guide – Key Considerations